manumei/ChirpID-backend/tasks/meta.md

 ### todo.md

 Reminders and things to-do, no real order, ideas y cosas para tener ahi so we dont forget.
+Has some doubts and stuff too.

 ### notebooks.md